-The basic steps of setting a WordPress website include;
+The basic steps of setting a WordPress website include:

-- Choose your branding colours and fonts
+- Choosing your branding colors and fonts

 In creating your social media profiles, keep it as simple as you can.
 It is worth trying to juggle between multiple platforms but always ensures that you are where your clients are looking for your kind of services.
-In most cases, Facebook, LinkedIn, and Twitter are enough.
+In most cases, Facebook, LinkedIn, and Twitter is enough.